ysa257/ME369P-Group-11/README.md

 3. Run the example code on github(facial_recognition)
 4. Add motion sensor, led, buzzer...

+Program Capabilities:
+1.*Not finished yet but hopefully use distance sensor to detect if coming or leaving
+2. Open camera and record video
+3. Real-time facial recognition between stored photo and camera
+4. a)If a stranger is detected it will email a picture to the homeowner
+   b) If homeowner is detected unlock the door for 2 seconds

 Syetem Structure:
 once motion detected/touch sensed/infrad sensed, camera begins to work and detect whether you are the houseowner(s) for 10 secs if detected: